t1soft/t1leap/README.md

 A Easy Word Processor which helps you Write Documents without all of the Advanced or Uninportant Features.

 **T1Leap DataWorks:**
-A Data Sheet Editor to Visualize and Organize Data from Expirments or Surveys.
+A Data Table Editor to Visualize and Organize Data from Expirments or Surveys.

 **T1LeapBar:**
 A Sidebar with Quick Shortcuts to a Note App, a Browser to Search Quickly, and to Socialize if you want to.